maiertech/website/src/routes/posts/how-to-make-sveltekit-hmr-work-with-gitpod/index.md

     command: npm run dev
 ```

-`tasks` defines tasks which Gitpod runs when it initializes the workspace.
+`tasks` defines tasks that Gitpod runs when it initializes the workspace.
 This
 configuration makes the development server available at this URL (which also
 requires authentication):